英文字典中文字典

 Hearsay prevents a witness from simply reporting what someone else said, because that “someone else” isn't in court to be questioned However, as you'll see, this seemingly simple rule is filled with so many exceptions and complexities that it has become one of the most challenging concepts in law

-• Hearsay in United States law - Wikipedia
+• HearSay - Wikipedia

 中文字典-英文字典 2005-2009